All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I drink alcohol while taking tirzepatide?

-There is no absolute prohibition on alcohol, but many providers recommend limiting intake.
+There's no absolute prohibition on alcohol, but many providers recommend limiting intake.
 Alcohol can worsen GI side effects like nausea and can also slow your progress by adding empty calories.
 Many people find that their desire for alcohol naturally decreases on tirzepatide.

 What happens if I miss a dose of tirzepatide?

 If you miss a dose and it has been less than 4 days (96 hours) since your scheduled injection, take it as soon as you remember.
 If more than 4 days have passed, skip the missed dose and take your next dose on the regular scheduled day.
-Do not double up on doses.
+Don't double up on doses.

 Is tirzepatide safe long-term?